top of page

 LOOKING FARTHER FORWARD

+The intricate questions raised in ‘Challenges’ broadly illustrate some of the perplexing dilemmas already apparent in discussions surrounding the conservation of information for posterity — debates that still tend to tilt towards furnishing future generations with cultural and ‘goodwill’ contents that represents fragments of our unfolding era, at the expense of investigating the scope of vital knowledge that may be practically useful for the eventual inheritors of Earth.
 At this moment in history, it is widely recognised that the immediate future of our shared biome and common heritage is now governed by the actions of Earth's principle geological agents; humanity.
-Our planet's near-future is profoundly intertwined with the diverse moral decisions we enact today on behalf of generations not yet in the room, and our capacity to forecast emergent, longer-term impacts that will cascade down throughout the ages for all terrestrial life.
-Our aspiration is to simply ensure a vital archival bridge is maintained for unborn generations — to furnish unknown posterity with material records that fall under our principal safeguarding ethos; ‘do not go, and need to know’.
+In acknowledging the anthroposphere, we can concede our planet's imminent future is also profoundly intertwined with the diverse moral decisions we enact today on behalf of generations not yet in the room, and our capacity to forecast emergent, longer-term impacts that will cascade down throughout the ages to influence all terrestrial life.
+Our guiding aspiration is to simply ensure a vital archival bridge is maintained for these unborn generations — to furnish unknown posterity with imperative material records that fall under our principal safeguarding ethos; ‘do not go, and need to know’.

+How do we even determine what material records adhere to our safeguarding principle?
 Pivotal to this deep-time planetary stewardship is our ability to identify, and adequately document, the unfolding inheritance of the Anthropocene, while also ensuring comprehension of these indelible legacies for future entities that we may not recognise as 'human'.
-Understanding, for ourselves, the causality of our ‘waste’ and related material legacies, is also crucial for our attempts to convey this ‘essential’ information across an un-chartable, temporal horizon — much less attempting to redress these anthropogenic concerns in our own era.
-This archive inherently documents our 'alternative heritage' now unfurling across vast timelines, while also safeguarding pertinent existentialist records for long-term planning, custodianship, and stewardship tasks.
+Understanding, for ourselves, the purview of our own ‘waste’ and related 'do not go' material legacies, is also crucial for our attempts to convey this ‘essential’ information across an un-chartable, temporal horizon — much less attempting to redress these anthropogenic concerns in our own era.
+This extensive archival work inherently documents our 'alternative heritage' now unfurling across vast timelines, while also safeguarding pertinent records for long-term planning, custodianship, and stewardship tasks.
+To complement these efforts, we also maintain a detailed directory of long-term experiments and other similar practices to support ‘slow science’ fields while encouraging engagement with these subjects for the benefit of future studies.
+These experiment monitoring strategies populate our ‘need to know’ archival strand.

-The foundation is a decadal research initiative and educational-outreach institute, established to investigate the breadth of these enduring anthropogenic legacies, while also studying the semiosis dilemma of intelligible communication across deep-time intervals.
-We aim to promote social discourse on the long-term archaeological impact of our technological interactions, value judgements and intergenerational decisions; choices that will far outlast our near-future conceptualisation of ‘Earth’.
+The foundation is a decadal research initiative and educational-outreach institute, established to investigate the breadth of these enduring anthropogenic legacies, while also studying the various dilemmas associated with intelligible communication across deep-time intervals.
+We aim to promote social discourse on the long-term archaeological impact of our technological interactions, value judgements, and intergenerational decisions; our choices that will far outlast our near-future conceptualisation of ‘Earth’.
 Our interdisciplinary work simply aspires to be of some measurable help to humanity and our emergent deep-time legacies, largely for the benefit of posterity who cannot readily ‘have a say’ over today’s choices.

 THINKING 'BEYOND THE EARTH'

-Thinking ‘beyond the Earth’ from a deep-time perspective — or ‘cathedral thinking’ across intergenerational timescales — is a tradition familiar to many disciplinary orientations, especially within the fields of environmental ethics, risk management, astrobiology, heritage conservation and stewardship praxis, that varyingly operate on geological, cosmic, or ‘long-now’ intervals of time.
+Thinking ‘beyond the Earth’ from a deep-time perspective — or ‘cathedral thinking’ across intergenerational timescales — is a tradition familiar to many disciplinary orientations, especially within the fields of environmental ethics, risk management, astrobiology, heritage conservation and stewardship praxis; each varyingly operating on geological, cosmic, or ‘long-now’ intervals of time.

-A sure sign of human sapience, is our ability to decouple our lives from this short-termism of immediate seconds, minutes, hours, days and years that habitually govern our own lifespans.
+A sure sign of human sapience, is our capability to decouple our lives from this short-termism of immediate seconds, minutes, hours, days and years that habitually govern our own lifespans.
 In its place, we should instead re-focus on cultivating a very long-term historical perspective, and protracted planning for those generations yet to be born.
-Acknowledging the ‘big history’ of past life on Earth, naturally leads us to recognise the ‘long futurity’ which will inevitably follow from today, and how present anthropogenic interactions will culminate deep-time implications beyond the imminent horizon.
+Acknowledging the ‘big history’ of past life on Earth, naturally leads us to recognise the ‘long futurity’ which will inevitably follow from today, and how present anthropogenic interactions will culminate deep-time implications for those long after the horizon.

 bottom of page